 You can increase the weight of the water bottles if you want some challenge to your routine.
 You can also invite your work pals to join you.
 It should be fun doing it with them.
 It can also be a form of socialization and bonding.

 Some people may suggest you try lifting a gallon size.
-But this may prove to be too much if you’re doing it at the pantry, the conference room, or the common area.
+But this may be embarrassing to do at the pantry, the conference room, or the common area.
 You don’t want to get injured or be too sweaty before a meeting.

 Do you have a sturdy desk in the office?
 Then it’s time to strengthen your upper body with this simple yet smart workout.